rbc33/nvidia-kali-config/README.md

 # nvidia-kali-config
 install and config nvidia drivers on asus GL552vw with Debian, Ubuntu and Kali linux

-this script automatize the inicial configuration of a kali new installation:
+this script automatize the inicial configuration of a new installation:
-    add kali repositories and update the system disables nouveau
+    add non-free and contrib repositories and update disables nouveau
     install and configure nvidia drivers